albgang/NTRU_Implementation/README.md

         return R(c)
 **Usage**
 ==========================
-Run this with sage and the command:
+Run sage and type this command in the sage terminal:
 ```
   sage NTRUEncrypt.sage
 ```